Russell Vis

-Russell Vis (June 22, 1900 – April 1, 1990) was an American amateur and professional wrestler.
+Russell John Vis (June 22, 1900 – April 1, 1990) was an American amateur and professional wrestler.
+He spent his youth in Portland, Oregon, where he started wrestling with the same instructor who taught the legendary wrestler Robin Reed.
 Before the Olympics, Vis was an AAU national champion.
-Vis competed at the 1924 Olympic Games in Paris, where he received a gold medal in the freestyle lightweight division.
-Vis then wrestled professionally as a welterweight for three years, but quickly grew tired of the pro circuit and retired in 1930.
+He competed at the 1924 Olympic Games in Paris, where he received a gold medal in the freestyle lightweight division.
+Vis then wrestled professionally as a welterweight for three years, but quickly grew tired of the professional circuit and retired in 1930.
 In 1977, Vis was inducted into the National Wrestling Hall of Fame as a Distinguished Member.